 - have graduated from an honours programme of a recognized university with a Bachelor degree in Applied Mathematics / Computer / Electrical / Electronic Engineering / Materials Science and Engineering / Physical Sciences or related fields, normally achieving an average grade of not lower than 'B' in undergraduate courses

 - have a research Master's degree from a recognized university in Applied Mathematics / Computer / Electrical / Electronic Engineering / Materials Science and Engineering / Physical Sciences, or related fields; OR

 - have a Bachelor degree, normally with Second Class Honours in the upper division or above; OR

 - have been registered as a Ph.D. student at a recognized university for at least one year, and have been approved for application by the affiliated Graduate School.

-All students should fulfil the English Language Proficiency Requirement prescribed below before they are admitted:
+All students should fulfil the English Language Proficiency Requirement prescribed by Graduate School before they are admitted.

 The schedule may be different from year to year.
 Mostly, the interview will be arranged from December.
 Only selected candidates will be invited to attend the interview.